#1 in Sleep Product Research

 About 10% of Sleep Number bed owners, especially owners of the Classic Series models, report adding a topper to their bed, usually a memory foam topper, to improve comfort.
 Most of these owners report success.

 Around 10% of Sleep Number bed owners report that the foam around the edges of the bed and or the pillow top sags, compresses or develops body impressions.
 This can cause discomfort and undermine sleep quality, say owners.
+(This is likely not a problem with the current c3 and c4 models as they use a design which eliminates edge foam.)

 Some methods can be effective in rejuvenating a Sleep Number bed pillow top such as using a vacuum hose to puff it up, taking the top off the bed and shaking it, or putting the top in a large dryer.